 The Best Burgers In LA

-Making a reservation for a sports bar is no doubt a turn off for most people, but when the sports bar is Pijja Palace, you simply make the extra effort.
-This genre-bending Indian spot in Silver Lake has some of our favorite pizza in the city, plus there’s a sleek interior with flat-screen TVs covering nearly every inch of the walls.
-Sure, plenty of people inside Pijja Palace are there solely to try dishes like green chutney pizza or tandoori spaghetti, but on gameday, this place comes alive with fans—particularly the Dodger faithful.
+Making a reservation for a sports bar is no doubt a turn-off for most people, but when the sports bar is Pijja Palace, you simply make the extra effort.
+This genre-bending Indian spot in Silver Lake has great pizza and wings, plus there’s a sleek interior with flat-screen TVs covering nearly every inch of the walls.
+Sure, plenty of people inside Pijja Palace are there solely to try dishes like tandoori spaghetti, but on gameday, this place comes alive with fans—particularly the Dodger faithful.
 When you get thirsty, there’s a long list of craft cocktails, wine, and beer.

 The Greyhound is the official home of the LA Tottenham Hotspur Supporters Club, the first English Premier League fan club in SoCal.
 If those words don’t mean much to you, this Highland Park spot also does “Blue Hour” deals on drinks and food during every Dodgers game, and has a solid menu that includes genuinely good wings (try the “Judgment Day” flavor if you’re feeling adventurous or want to chug milk for an hour afterward).
 The Greyhound may be a slightly upscale sports bar, but it’s a sports bar nonetheless.
 A really good one.